Rayluo-mila/understanding-metric-learning/README.md

 # Understanding the Effectiveness of Learning Behavioral Metrics in Deep Reinforcement Learning
-The official artifact for the paper "Understanding the Effectiveness of Learning Behavioral Metrics in Deep Reinforcement Learning", RLC 2025.

 A framework that affords the comparison of *different behavioral metrics learning methods* in deep reinforcement learning.

 ## Installation